Building geometry in cove.tool is used for the following items:

 Manual Mode allows users to enter geometry information without a model.
 To see this process through, check out this article.

-Both Modes require some amount of surface area in these 5 categories to allow the user to proceed: Building Height, Roofs, Floors, Windows, and Exterior Walls.
+All modeling methods require a minimum amount of surface area in these 5 categories to allow the users to proceed: Building Height, Roofs, Floors, Windows, and Exterior Walls.